Garden Therapy

 Sitting in the garden just listening to the birds

-or other activities appropriate for the client, the garden, and the season.
+Other activities appropriate for the client, the garden, and the season.

 It is suitable for anyone with (or even without) any kind of health challenges – physical, mental, emotional, spiritual – although Health Blossoms’ garden is currently not yet wheelchair accessible.
 Children and some people with particular health challenges would need their caregiver or support person with them.